 What We Love and What to Keep in Mind

-Our favorite aspect of this tour is the expert-guided storytelling, which truly helps you connect with Palermo’s monuments and streets.
+Our favorite aspect of this tour is the expert-guided storytelling, which helps you connect with Palermo’s monuments and streets.
 The guides seem passionate and knowledgeable, often sharing intriguing stories that you won’t find in guidebooks.
 The inside visit to the cathedral, combined with the lively street market, offers a nice mix of culture, history, and local life.

 On the flip side, since the tour is only three hours, it’s a quick overview.
 If you’re someone who loves museums or more detailed history, you might find this a tad rushed.
 Also, entrance fees for some sites are not included, so budget accordingly if you want to go inside additional sites.